benedekrozemberczki/AV_Ultimate_Student_Hunt/README.md

 # AV Ultimate Student Hunt

 This set of scripts is my solution for the Ultimate Student Hunt Challenge from Analyics Vidhya.
 With this analytic solution I was able to take the first place on the private leaderboard.
 The machine learning problem itself was regression based on panel data with daily frequency.
+The good public and private leaderboard results of the predictor were mainly based on the fact that the across cross-sectional unit aggregates helped with the quite prevalent missing feature problem.

 ## Data cleaning
 ### Functions in the data cleaner